k2view-academy/K2View-Academy/articles/06_LU_tables/07_reconciliation.md

 The first step for reconciliation is to find the mismatches.
 You can find mismatches according to either of 3 options: Find only added/removed tables columns which were added or removed at source, unused columns comparing to source, find all mismatches, includes added/removed/unused.

-You can trigger the mismatches finder either in schema level or per table:
+You can trigger the mismatches finder either in *schema* level or per *table*:

 #### Schema